akdurrani/CarsLand/README.md

 	1. Home
 	    Description: It provides a way to navigate through the home page via the nav bar on the top.
 	    The nav bar has 4 buttons and a logo which helps the user navigate through the different sections on the home page.
-	    There is a button that says find your car which will scroll to the Cars for Sale Section.
+	    There is a button that says "FIND YOUR CAR" which will scroll to the Cars for Sale Section.
 	    The section in blue provides informational text and link to learn more which scrolls to the about section.

 	2. Cars for Sale:

 	   Description: Displays the cars we are selling in a grid layout with the car's name, color, milage, and price.
-When you hover over a car the image zooms in.
+When user hovers over a car the image zooms in.
-	   When you click on the car, a new tab will open that will lead to a product description page that has more details about the car and provides a way to order that car.
+	   When user clicks on the car, a new tab will open that will lead to a product description page that has more details about the car and provides a way to order that car.

 	3. Recently Viewed Cars: